rdtrimble/enablebusoga/content/programmes/small-business-development.md

 featured_image: "/images/fruit-drying.jpg"

 ---
 Investment from the UK has been made into businesses: growing and drying local fruit; growing and planting tree seedlings; encouraging regenerative agriculture and charging mobile phones/powering barber shops from solar panels.
+Investment from the UK has been made into businesses: growing and drying local fruit; growing and planting tree seedlings; encouraging regenerative agriculture and charging mobile phones/powering barber shops from solar panels.Investment from the UK has been made into businesses: growing and drying local fruit; growing and planting tree seedlings; encouraging regenerative agriculture and charging mobile phones/powering barber shops from solar panels.Investment from the UK has been made into businesses: growing and drying local fruit; growing and planting tree seedlings; encouraging regenerative agriculture and charging mobile phones/powering barber shops from solar panels.

 ## Dried Fruit

 The drying of locally harvested fruits such as pineapple and mango uses the power of the sun of which there is an abundance.